sts-gaming-group/kafka-bundle/README.md

 ## Validators

-After denormalization, you may want to validate if given object should be passed to your consumer - you may want, for example, to filter out ticket states that are useless i.e. UNRESOLVED state.
+After of before denormalization, you may want to validate if given object should be passed to your consumer - you may want, for example, to filter out ticket states that are useless i.e. UNRESOLVED state.

 1. Create validator
 ```php